mcw-rcc/mcw-rcc.github.io/docs/learning/programming.md

 [Python guide](https://www.w3schools.com/python/){:target="_blank"}: This guide provides everything you need to know to become a Python programmer capable of analyzing, manipulating, and visualizing large datasets.
 Key topics widely used in data science are covered, including modules such as NumPy, pandas, SciPy, Django, and the Matplotlib library.
 You'll also find information on machine learning, working with databases, and much more.

-[Markdown Guide](https://www.markdownguide.org/getting-started/){:target="_blank"}: This is a comprehensive guide that covers everything from how does it work and its most common applications to explanations of basic and extended syntax and some useful hacks.
+[Markdown guide](https://www.markdownguide.org/getting-started/){:target="_blank"}: This is a comprehensive guide that covers everything from how does it work and its most common applications to explanations of basic and extended syntax and some useful hacks.

+[HTML guide](https://www.w3schools.com/Html/){:target="_blank"}: In this tutorial you will find anything you need about html.
+It is targeted to programmers with any level of experience as it covers a very wide range of topics.

 ## Tools